n0rbb/n0rbb/README.md

 -->

-- 🌱 I'm a physics graduate specialising in embedded development
+- 🌱 I'm a Research Electronics Engineer at Charles III University of Madrid
+- 🤠 My current work focuses on the development of embedded applications for Perovskite-LEDs
 - 👀 Interested in electronic design, firmware development & semiconductor/device physics!
 - ✨ I also enjoy hiking, t&f and listening to (or making) music
 - 📫 How to reach me: mdemig02@gmail.com